mui/toolpad/docs/data/toolpad/core/introduction/support.md

 ### Discord

-We have a [Discord Server](https://mui.com/r/discord/) to bring the Toolpad community together.
+We have a [Discord server](https://mui.com/r/discord/) to bring the Toolpad community together.
 Looking forward to seeing you there!

 :::warning
-Please note that there is a single Discord server for all MUI's company products, so you should post in the "toolpad‑core" channel.
+Please note that Toolpad's community is part of the larger MUI Discord server—look for the "toolpad-core" channel once you're in.
 :::